isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-commit-size-and-speed.md

 ## TL;DR

-A transaction size of 1000 rows or larger does not seem to improve write speed (ie in a data load).
+A transaction size of 1000 rows or larger does not seem to improve write speed (i.e. in a data load).

-From 1 row/commit to 16 rows/commit, we see an increate of an order of magnitude, and another order of magnitude can be had by going from 16 rows/commit to 1024 rows/commit.
+From 1 row/commit to 16 rows/commit, we see an increase of an order of magnitude, and another order of magnitude can be had by going from 16 rows/commit to 1024 rows/commit.